Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 Change the file parameter to `file=@/tmp/backup.tar`, execute the command and verify that the upload to your laptop was successful.
 If everything worked out correctly, you should now see a backup.tar with a non-zero size in `www/uploads`.

-If you're experiencing issues, make that you've specified the correct port.
+If you're experiencing issues, make sure that you've specified the correct port.

 </div>